OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-07.md

 But sin, taking the opportunity afforded by the commandment, produced in me every kind of coveting.
 For apart from the law, sin is dead.

 ## Romans 7:9
-Once I was alive apart from the law; but when the commandment came, sin sprang to life and I died.
+There was a time when I lived without the law; but when the commandment arrived, sin came alive and I died.

 ## Romans 7:10
 I found that the commandment, which was intended to bring life, actually brought death.